Maksewsha/CA_MVVM_App/README.md

 # CA_MVVM_App
-This is a training project aimed at getting knowledges about clean architecture and mvvm pattern.
+This is a training project aimed at getting knowledges about clean architecture and MVVM pattern.